-The Office of External Affairs Professional Responsibility serves as a conduit for information and provide for coordination of effort between the Police Department, other City agencies, the City Manager's Office and City Council in response to requests and inquiries from the public.It is the Alexandria Police Department's policy to require its employees to obey all laws and department rules and to treat all persons fairly and with respect.
+The Office of External Affairs and Professional Responsibility serves as a conduit of information for and provides coordination of efforts among the Police Department, the City Manager's Office, City Council and other City agencies in response to requests and inquiries from the public.It is the Alexandria Police Department's policy to require its employees to obey all laws and department rules and to treat all persons fairly and with respect.
 To maintain public trust and confidence, it is also the policy of this department to objectively and thoroughly investigate all allegations of wrongdoing and to consistently and fairly administer discipline when appropriate.
 Public faith and trust in the Police Department and its employees are essential to the accomplishment our mission.

 Public Information Office

 The Alexandria Police Department Public Information Office operates on the understanding that social and traditional media are important and valuable resources keeping the Alexandria community informed of serious crimes, safety issues and department events.
-The Public Information Office is staffed by a civilian Commander, a civilian Public Information Officer and a part-time volunteer.
+The Public Information Office is staffed by a civilian Commander and a civilian Public Information Officer.

 Public Information Officers (PIOs) respond to serious crime, critical crash scenes and to police scenes where the media is present.
 In addition, PIOs are responsible for notifying the City Manager about certain events and offenses that occur within the City.
-The Public Information Office is staffed Monday through Friday from 8 a.m. to 5 p.m.
-PIOs are on call and available 24 hours a day to answer requests from the media, department staff and the City Manager's Office.
+The Public Information Office is staffed Monday through Friday.
+PIOs are on-call and available 24 hours a day to answer requests from the media, department staff and the City Manager's Office.

 The Public Information Office notifies the public of the following incidents: